LibrariesHacked/librarieshacked.github.io/_posts/2026-06-12-public-library-strategy-2026.md

 >
 > **Libraries Connected**

-I don't think there has been a significant public consultation as part of the strategy, although I might well have missed one.
+I don't think there has been a significant public consultation as part of the strategy, although I may have missed one.
 But regardless, the following was sent to the DCMS as a submission from Libraries Hacked, setting out thoughts on the current data and digital situation, and steps for addressing it.
 In the spirit of working in the open (and self-importance) the following is what was sent.

 ----